obiba/opal-doc/web-user-guide/projects/variable-details.rst

 Script History Revisions
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Each time a script is edited a new history revision is created or 'committed' to Opal's VCS.
+Each time a script is edited a new history revision is created or 'committed' to Opal's version control system.

 Commit Differences
 ~~~~~~~~~~~~~~~~~~